Waltja Tjutangku Palyapayi Aboriginal Corporation

 Doing Good Work with Families

-Waltja’s staff are BASED IN ALICE SPRINGS BUT WORK OUT BUSH
+Waltja’s staff are BASED IN ALICE SPRINGS BUT MOST POSITIONS INCLUDE REGULAR WORK OUT BUSH

 Please do not apply if you are not available to do regular trips out bush.

 Waltja is smoke free in the workplace and on the job

 This position involves general cleaning and maintenance work, and general support for Waltja’s clients.
 The Program Support worker will be practical, reliable, friendly and kind.
 They will have an NT driver’s license and be a safe and responsible driver.

 Full time, leads a team of 4 fieldworkers, based in Alice Springs with regular remote travel.

 Waltja is seeking to contract a professional with Social Work and case management experience to work with us as a case management consultant.
 This work will provide clinical support to a team of 4 remote Youth and Families Field Workers.

 We envisage a one hour face to face session for each member of staff per month, and 1 hour case and client review, being a total of 5 hours per month with an additional hour to provide relevant feedback and professional advice to the CEO.

 These could be face to face or online sessions.